vertec-io/bevy_eventwork/SENDING_MESSAGES.md

 ### How It Works

 1. You register the message type with `register_outbound_message()`, specifying a system set
-2. You send `OutboundMessage` events using `EventWriter` in your systems
+2. You send `OutboundMessage` events using `MessageWriter` in your systems
 3. The `relay_outbound_notifications` system runs in your specified system set
 4. Messages are sent over the network during that system set's execution
 5. This gives you fine-grained control over when network I/O happens